How does taking a cash payment work?

-Providing you don’t take all your retirement savings in one go, you can always explore another retirement income option.
+Providing you don’t take all your pension savings in one go, you can always explore another retirement income option.

 What do I need to watch out for?

-- Your retirement savings aren’t guaranteed to last forever
+- Your pension savings aren’t guaranteed to last forever

-If you need your retirement savings to live on, you need to think carefully about how you’ll make your money last.
+If you need your pension savings to live on, you need to think carefully about how you’ll make your money last.
 Because once it’s gone, it’s gone for good.

 - You could pay more in tax

-Taking large sums of money from your retirement savings can push you into a higher tax bracket – meaning you’ll hand over more of your hard-earned savings to the taxman.
+Taking large sums of money from your pension savings can push you into a higher tax bracket – meaning you’ll hand over more of your hard-earned savings to the government.